scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 The web protects me and because it's text out in the open I can live my personal morality directly.
 I don't have to ask permission — I can enforce.

-This change apple has made to PWAs in Europe has laid clear that my personal beliefs are not a priority.
+This change Apple has made to PWAs in Europe has laid clear that my personal beliefs are not a priority.
 I'll need to compile and submit, to live in their ecosystem; where apps are free to manipulate me. advertise at me.

 You're not the only Unix in town buddy.

-I have been loyal to Apple since my first purchase, a classic II, to use with opcode studio vision, it was a requirement for the music class about computer music I was taking at Diablo Valley College in Pleasant Hill.
-I've been buying and using apple products since.
-This change means I am no longer welcome in their ecosystem.
-And you shouldn't feel welcome either.
+I have been loyal to Apple since my first purchase, a classic II, to use with Opcodes Studio Vision, it was a requirement for the music class about computer music I was taking at Diablo Valley College in Pleasant Hill.
+I fell in love with Opcode.
+It was heaven with my Korg M1.

+When OSX came out I was heavy into emacs; working at Covalent and surrounded by Unix masters.
+I had a mac running Unix within a week of it's release.
+Damn the torpedos.
+Its that the input boxes worked with emacs key bindings, that I could navigate natively just like I do when I code, that assured me I in reliable company.
+That the Unix nerds at apple were on my side professionally too.

+Droping PWA support in Europe means I am no longer welcome in Apple's ecosystem.
+That the web is a privelage.
+And you and I had better be good boys or we're next.

 The choice is stark but clear – No more apple hardware, no more wealthy paternalism telling me they are here to keep me safe.
 I accept that apple has only made me safe for others to manipulate.
 I left instagram, facebook, twitter, never even considered tiktok or snapshot.
 I will not be your victim.

 I get to pick what goes into my eyes.
 PWA is the only guarantee I could find that can cut the mustard for the standards I want to live by.
 You don't get to point and be scared about it.
 You don't support me mother fucker I don't support you.

 Who I do support is Europe.
 They are the noble warrior in this fight.
 They should go hard here.
-They should force apple to suppot PWA and make a third party the arbiter of what spec shit apple has to implement.
+They should force Apple to suppot PWA and make a third party the arbiter of what spec shit Apple has to implement.
 They are turning an EU mandate into an excuse to grab more control.

 No mercy.